gavdilabs/TRIX/README.md

 ## Roadmap

+There is still a lot of baseline features planned for the Core Solution, but the main focus is on adding Integrations into other solutions, as Hours from Time Registrations are typically needed in other contexts.

+The next release will add one or more Integrations, also showcasing how other Loosely Coupled Integrations can be added and active at the same time with the chosen Event-Driven Architecture.

+The main features planned are:
 - Default Time Registration from Favorite/Starred Week
 - Time Recorder
+- Appoint Substitute
 - Automated Testing using WDI5
 - Reporting
   - For Employee
   - For Manager
   - For Audit
 - Integrations
   - To SAP CATS on SAP ECC
   - To SAP CATS on SAP S/4HANA (Public Cloud Edition and Private Managed)
   - To SAP SuccessFactors Time Mgt.
   - From Outlook
 - A "Jump To Date" button, allowing the user to jump to any random week

 Plus fixes - See the [open issues](https://github.com/gavdilabs/trix/issues) for a full list of proposed features (and known issues).